-Tables 1, 2 and 3 illustrate how the A-Level H1 Economics curriculum is aligned with the Standards and Benchmarks for Junior College 2 or Pre-University 3 level.
+Tables 1, 2 and 3 illustrate how the A-Level H2 Economics curriculum is aligned with theStandards and Benchmarks for Junior College 2 or Pre-University 3 level.

-Table 1: Standards and benchmarks for Civic Literacy, Global Awareness and Cross-cultural Skills
+Table 1: Standards and benchmarks for (Civic Literacy, Global Awareness and Cross-cultural Skills

-Standards Benchmark at the end of JC2/PU3 Learning Opportunities in A-Level H1 Economics Aware of community and national issues, and plays a part to improve the community and nation The student is able to discuss issues that affect the culture, socioeconomic development, governance, future and identity of Singapore and consider their implications.
+Standards Benchmark at the end of JC2/PU3 Learning Opportunities in A-Level H2 Economics Aware of community and national issues, and plays a part to improve the community and nation The student is able to discuss issues that affect the culture, socio- economic development, governance, future and identity of Singapore and consider their implications.
 Throughout the syllabus, students recognise the challenges and implications of scarcity on the socio-economic development of Singapore.
 In turn, students develop an understanding of the importance of good governance in policy formulation so that resources are allocated to meet the competing needs of the nation both for the present, as well as for the long-term interests of the future.
-For example, in the study of Theme 2.2 (Microeconomic Objectives and Policies), teachers may engage students in the discussion of the need for measures to address the market failures resulting from excessive use of road space.
+For example, in the study of Theme 2.3 (Microeconomic Objectives and Policies), teachers may engage students in the discussion of the need for measures to address the market failures resulting from excessive use of road space.
 In the study of Theme 3.2 (Macroeconomic Objectives and Policies), growth strategies are also examined in the context of improving standard of living in Singapore.
 Aware of global issues and trends The student is able to analyse global trends and their implications for Singapore and other countries.
 There are ample opportunities for students to understand the impact of global developments on specific local markets and the broader national economy.
-In the study of Theme 3.2 (Macroeconomic Objectives and Policies), students analyse economic trends pertaining to economic growth and living standards, and consider how economic factors and government policies impact the living standards of national economies.
+In the study of Theme 3.2 (Macroeconomic Objectives and Policies), students analyse economic trends pertaining to economic growth and living standards, and consider how economic

+Standards Benchmark at the end of JC2/PU3 Learning Opportunities in A-Level H2 Economics factors and government policies impact the living standards of national economies.
 In the process, students will also consider the impact of external factors on the standard of living in an economy.